 According to Webster’s Dictionary, there are three definitions given to the English word steward:

-While definition three is the most in line with the term as the Bible uses it, we shouldn’t ignore definitions one and two.
+While the third definition is most in line with the term as the Bible uses it, we shouldn’t ignore the first two.

 An important aspect of biblical stewardship is looking after people and providing order over creation.
 Let’s examine those two concepts briefly before we get to the definition that we typically think of as applying.